History of bicycle polo

 This European Cup is played between European clubs since 2007.

-Today, bicycle polo is played at least in Argentina, Australia, Canada, France (Aquitaine, Normandy and Paris area), Germany, Great Britain (England and Scotland), India, Irland, Malaysia, New Zealand, Pakistan, South Africa, Sri Lanka, U.S.A....
+Today, bicycle polo is played at least in Argentina, Australia, Canada, France (Aquitaine, Normandy, Center region and Ile-de-France), Germany, Great Britain (England and Scotland), India, Irland, Malaysia, New Zealand, Pakistan, South Africa, Sri Lanka, U.S.A....

 home - history - links - material - medias - news - rules - schedules - teams